testsigmahq/testsigma-tutorials/src/pages/tutorials/test-cases/mobile-apps/build-tests-using-recorder.md

 To perform let’s say a Verify action manually, start typing Verify on the test editor on the left pane and choose the Verify grammar you prefer from the list of templates.

-Refer to 3.30 seconds in [this video](https://drive.google.com/file/d/16RKh4j9atEh9iz29bORlw3Qx5eTsbhRi/view?usp=sharing).
+Refer to 3.30 seconds in

+<iframe src="https://docs.testsigma.com/videos/tutorials/build-tests-using-recorder-apps/record-steps.mp4" width="600" height="400"></iframe>

 ![verify-step-testsigma](https://docs.testsigma.com/images/tutorials/build-tests-using-recorder-apps/verify-step-testsigma.png)